JanssenProject/jans/docs/janssen-server/link/jans-link.md

 /opt/opendj/bin/ldapsearch -h localhost -p 1636 -Z -X -D "cn=directory manager" -w <pass> -b "ou=people,o=DA....,o=jans" dn | grep "dn\:" | wc -l
 ```

 Try to log in with one of these users.
 We assume that you have also set up your
 Jans Server to use the correct LDAP server for authentication.

 ## Want to contribute?

-If you have content you'd like to contribute to this page in the meantime, you can get started with our [Contribution guide](https://docs.jans.io/head/CONTRIBUTING/).
+If you have content you'd like to contribute to this page, you can get started with our [Contribution guide](https://docs.jans.io/head/CONTRIBUTING/).